mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

 Facilitates editing of a [CharacterModel](#T-ParquetClassLibrary-Beings-CharacterModel 'ParquetClassLibrary.Beings.CharacterModel') from design tools while maintaining a read-only face for use during play.

+##### Remarks

+By design, children of [CharacterModel](#T-ParquetClassLibrary-Beings-CharacterModel 'ParquetClassLibrary.Beings.CharacterModel') should never themselves use [ICharacterModelEdit](#T-ParquetClassLibrary-Beings-ICharacterModelEdit 'ParquetClassLibrary.Beings.ICharacterModelEdit').
+ICharacterModelEdit is for use only by external types that require read/write access to model properties.

 <a name='P-ParquetClassLibrary-Beings-ICharacterModelEdit-FamilyName'></a>
 ### FamilyName `property`